 Besides, everyone’s bodies are different, and not all bodies will be able to do certain poses.
 And that’s ok.
 Great, in fact.
 You can show to your students and to the world that yoga truly is for every body – all body shapes and sizes.
 As long as you have a certain level of fitness/stamina, and a willingness to try, then you are definitely ‘good enough’.

-Many people who come on a training do not want to be yoga teachers, and that’s fine.
+Many people who come on yoga teacher training programs do not want to become a registered yoga teacher, and that’s fine.
 Besides learning the skills for teaching, the training is also teaching you more about yoga itself (the philosophy and history) and helping to do to deepen your own practice.
 So you will still get a lot out of the course, even if you don’t want to teach.
-Plus, some people start the training not intending to teach but then change their mind by the end!
-Whether or not you do, it will open doors for you in the future if you do change your mind later down the line.

-You will be entitled to teach immediately upon graduating from your 200hr yoga teacher training, however you can then choose to become certified with Yoga Alliance after your training.
+By joining a reputable registered Yoga school, you will be ready to teach immediately upon graduating from your yoga certification training, however you can then choose to become certified with Yoga Alliance after your teacher training for Yoga.
 You don’t have to be a Yoga Alliance certified teacher in order to teach, although you might find that certain employers/studio owners do require this in order to hire you.
-Also, if you think you might want to become a yoga trainer at some point in the future (teaching yoga teachers) then you need to be YA certified.
-There is a yearly membership fee, and you would be required to undertake continuing education to retain your Yoga instructor certification.
-You can find out more information here: https://www.yogaalliance.org/

-While it may be tempting to go out and buy a fancy, expensive new mat for your training, be aware that you may be required to draw on your mat as part of training, so it might be a hard lesson in non-attachment!
+While it may be tempting to go out and buy a fancy, expensive new mat for your teacher training for yoga, be aware that you may be required to draw on your mat as part of training, so it might be a hard lesson in non-attachment!
 On the other hand a really cheap mat may fall apart in the heat (if you are training in a tropical climate), and because you will be using it for many hours every day.

 |07:30 – 10:30||Morning study (meditation, pranayama & asana practice)|